DataEasy/slack-cutter/README.md

   * `/ci deploy my-product 1.2.3-alpha`
 * [Pull Requests](./lib/slash-commands/prs/): List a project Pull Requests from GitHub in a particular channel to facilitate code review and prioritization.
 Eg:
   * `/prs my-product`
+* Any new API should be fairly easy to add.
+Just create a new route.

 ## Requirements